flutter/website/building-apk.md

 ---

-_Note: An `apk/AndroidManifest.xml` file was already created for your app by `flutter init`.
+_Note: An `apk/AndroidManifest.xml` file was already created for your app by `flutter create`.
 You can check it out if you like, but you don't need to modify it when getting started._

 First, ensure you installed the Android SDK tools
 (see "Setting up your Android device" from [Getting started](/getting-started)).